02.06.2014

 Secondly, a good way to seriously simplify the work of the tester is to draw up a competent technical task, from which it will be clear how to access all available texts, including hidden ones.
 This applies to notifications, error messages, prize levels, subscription sections, and so on.
 If the localization of the game is being tested, it is worth informing the translator of the cheat codes so that he can not waste time completing each level.
 This will reduce the likelihood that the translator will miss a block of text, a menu, or even an entire screen (relevant for complex and voluminous products).

 Thirdly, only professional translators, for whom this language is their native language, are able to conduct linguistic testing flawlessly.
-Of course, it is desirable that the translation should be done by those for whom the language is native.
+Of course, it is desirable that those for whom the language is their native language also do the translation.
 But if this is not possible, you need to make sure that at least a native speaker will be engaged in linguistic testing.
 Only he will be able to take into account all the subtleties of meaning, carefully preserve the context and edit phrases that are too long, while ensuring perfect translation quality.

 About the company: Alconost Translations is an international company engaged in localization and linguistic testing of software, games, websites, and mobile applications.
-Founded in 2004.
+It was founded in 2004.

 Comments